flowdee/hearthstone-cards/README.md

 * Enjoy the helpful and reliable community within the [Support Forum](http://coder.flowdee.de/support/)
 * Regular updates and improvements

+## How to display Hearthstone Cards
+Update 1.2 comes along with a usability rebuild to improve reliable card name detection.

+**Please use e.g. [Druid of the Claw] to convert your card names within your WordPress pages or posts.**

+Basically take care of using correct special character according to your selected language.

 ## Planned enhancements

+* Use colored links according to the quality of the used displayed card
 * Providing a multilingual option page (feel to contact me with your translations)
 * Supporting three card sizes: Small, Medium & Large